 Yale-New Haven Children’s Hospital (YNHCH) offers children the most advanced medical care available – often long before it is available in other hospitals.
 Our advanced approaches to pediatric medical and surgical therapies and our innovative research help ensure a continuum of excellence that patients need and deserve.
 Several YNHCH specialty programs have recently been spotlighted for their excellence by U.S. News & World Report's “America’s Best Children’s Hospitals.”

-YNHCH's Bridgeport Hospital campus features a 20-bed newborn intensive care unit and an 18-bed pediatric unit that specializes in the care of infants through adolescents.
-The Elizabeth M. Pfriem Children's Emergency Center, Fairfield County's only dedicated Children's Emergency Center, provides specialized emergency care for ill or injured children.
-The Children's Emergency Center includes a helipad for the rapid transport of traumatically injured patients.
+YNHCH's Bridgeport Hospital campus features a 20-bed newborn intensive care unit and an 22-bed pediatric unit that specializes in the care of infants through adolescents and a pediatric sleep center.
+The emergency department provides specialized emergency care for ill or injured children.

 We place as much emphasis on a child's emotional needs as we do on his or her medical needs.
 We are committed to the philosophy of patient- and family-centered care and believe that the best health care is based on partnerships among patients, families and providers.
 A family lounge and kitchen area called Bunny's Café is available for parents of hospitalized children to relax, sip a beverage, read a magazine or even send email.
 Bunny's Café includes an attractively decorated kitchen with full-size refrigerator, microwave oven, coffee maker, café tables and a computer workstation with Internet access.